shua/shua.github.io/2025/0528-specifically-not-MASH.md

 So cool, let's do that, but what is the `UNRESERVED` set?
 Got to look at `other specification`.
 Ah, it's a specification for an encoding.
 So I implement that encoding and use it for encoding the data that I want to sign.
 I end up with the signature that matches the custom authentication code on the proxy server.
 So the gateway server must be wrong.
 But this gateway server talks to a *lot* of other servers, all using the same, apparently wrong authentication code?
-I look up to see if anyone has filed bugs similar to this on the most standard of standard libraries, and sure enough there's one from 8 years ago when this authentication scheme was more popular...and there's a thread where people argue about how to interpret the spec.

-There are two interpretations of the line above:

-> 1. The data is encoded as in \<link to other specification\>, for example characters in the UNRESERVED set are percent-encoded, the rest are left as-is.

-> 2. Some definitions are used from \<link to other specification\>.
-Characters in the UNRESERVED set are percent-encoded, the rest are left as-is.

-The first would mean that we should use the rules from `other specification` to encode, those rules encode more characters than just the `UNRESERVED` set.
-The second means we use definitions like `UNRESERVED` and `percent-encoded` from `other specification` but we define a new rule to follow in this specification which is *only* to encode the `UNRESERVED` set characters.

 <fig>